hongkongkiwi/gitlab-ci-local-env-vars/README.md

 Well not you do!
 Just clone the repo and `source "gitlab-ci-env-vars.sh"`

 If you wat a list of the local environment variables you can use `./gitlab-ci-env-vars.sh`

+If your git repo is not available in the script directory, then you need to set the CI_PROJECT_DIR variable yourself before sourcing the script.